Working with Native Android SDKs from Flutter

 by Isuru Nanayakkara

 One of our clients in the automotive industry came to us looking to build a mobile app.
 Their business spans across several areas such as transportation, warehousing and retail.
-They needed this app to help them organize and speed up all steps of their business processes.
+They needed this app to help them organise and speed up all steps of their business processes.

 Even though this app was to be made only for Android, we picked Flutter as the technology.
 Mainly due to the fact that Flutter allowed faster development and iteration cycles.
 While Flutter certainly helped us achieve speed and agility, we came across a challenge when we had to develop a set of key features.